 SFCC has established a COVID‑19 Response Team that works closely with the New Mexico Department of Health to assist with contact tracing for individuals affiliated with campus who have tested positive.
 The response team relies on public health experts to determine protocols for how to handle positive tests of faculty, staff or students.
-These protocols guide the assessment of positive cases and identifying those who require isolatiion and quarantine.
+These protocols guide the assessment of positive cases and identifying those who require isolation and quarantine.

 If you have had close contact with a known COVID‑19 Confirmed Positive Case, and have been fully vaccinated (https://cv.nmhealth.org/wp-content/uploads/2021/08/EPI-COVID19-Containment-Policies-8.30.2021.pdf, page 8) , and have no COVID-19 symptoms (https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), per NMDOH you will not need to quarantine but it is recommended that you get tested 5 days after being exposed to a COVID-19 Confirmed Positive Case.
 If you have had close contact with a known COVID-19 Confirmed Positive Case and you have not been fully vaccinated, you will be contacted by the local health department and the Santa Fe Community College Contact Tracer and asked to quarantine.
 The quarantine will be for 10 days after the last contact with the COVID-19 Confirmed Positive Case or in the case of not being able to separate from the COVID-19 Confirmed Positive Case, 10 days after that person’s infectious period (https://cv.nmhealth.org/wp-content/uploads/2021/08/EPI-COVID19-Containment-Policies-8.30.2021.pdf, page 9)

 If you have not been contacted, then you have not been identified as someone who experienced a possible exposure to an individual who has tested positive.